aws/language-server-runtimes/src/runtimes/README.md

 The runtime implements message passing between Client application and injected Servers, and interface with both by predefined APIs:
 * **Runtime Protocol**: a protocol to define communication between Runtime and Client application (e.g. Runtime<->AWS Toolkit extension).
 It uses LSP (and JSON-RPC) connection as a transport.
 * **Runtime Server Interface**: defines an interface of the Server and features exposed to Runtime Server developers (e.g. Runtime<->AWS CodeWhisperer server).

+See main project [README](https://github.com/aws/language-server-runtimes/blob/main/README.md) for more detailed explanation of the architecture.